thingsapi/things.py/CONTRIBUTING.md

 # Contributing to things.py

 Thank you for considering contributing to things.py!
-Here are some guidelines to help you get started.
+Here are some pointers to help you get started.

-## Do you think you found a bug?
+## Have you found an issue?

 Check out the [list of open issues](https://github.com/thingsapi/things.py/issues) first, to make sure it hasn't already been reported.

 If it has not, [submit a bug report](https://github.com/thingsapi/things.py/issues/new/choose).
 Provide a list of steps to reproduce the issue and the expected outcome.

-## Want to fix an issue?

-Before submitting a patch, read below for the pull request process.

 ## Have an idea for a feature?

 [Submit a feature request](https://github.com/thingsapi/things.py/issues/new/choose).
 Include the goal of the new feature, (ideally) a suggested approach, and any additional context.

-## How to contribute
+## Want to fix an issue?

+Read below for guidance on setting up a local environment and testing.

 ### Setting up your environment